What do you get when you combine an instant camera with a telegram?

 And if they’re not?
 Seems like a perfect opportunity.

 Ok, great.
-So can you just create a profile and start posting pictures all willy-nilly?
+So can you just create an Instagram profile and start posting pictures all willy-nilly?

 Well, we don’t recommend it.